gabrielfalcao/bose/functional_tests/doc_tests/test_multiprocess/multiprocess.rst

 ..

-Using the `bose.plugins.multiprocess` plugin, you can parallelize a test run across a configurable number of worker processes.
+Using the `psychoacoustics.plugins.multiprocess` plugin, you can parallelize a test run across a configurable number of worker processes.
 While this can speed up CPU-bound test runs, it is mainly useful for IO-bound tests that spend most of their time waiting for data to arrive from someplace